 Now I can I strongly disagree.
 I rather disagree.
 I am not sure.
 I rather agree.
 I strongly agree.

+pronounce

+sentences with

-pronounce sentences with adverbial clauses of time and condition with proper intonation patterns.
+adverbial clauses of

+time and condition

+with proper

+intonation patterns.

+pronounce direct

+and indirect

+statements with

-pronounce direct and indirect statements with proper intonation patterns.
+proper intonation

+patterns.

+pronounce

-pronounce imperatives.
+imperatives.

+form female nouns

+using the suffix-

+ess

-talk about life and studies at university.
+talk about life and

+studies at

+university.

-talk about exchange programs.
+talk about exchange

+programs.

-talk about academic problems.
+talk about academic

+problems.

-talk about learning languages.
+talk about learning

+languages.

-talk about planning and spending free time.
+talk about planning

+and spending free

+time.

-write opinion paragraphs.
+write opinion

+paragraphs.